josephrussell/dotfiles/README.md

 # Purpose
-This repo helps save personalized installation and configurations for applications.
+This repo helps save personalized installation and configurations for my local environment.
+In addition to getting more organized, I'm curious to see how well coding agents can help enhance my configuration.

+I decided to use neovim as my main editor in 2025.
+With the trend of coding agents working well with unix, bash, markdown I want to further embrace the cli tools on my system.

 # Applications